Debut Collection

 rises

-debris from his last breakdown
+debris from your last breakdown

 fills the room.
 A bitchy set of drawers floats past,